Transportation for Seniors

 Volunteer Transportation Programs

-These programs are usually run by religious organizations or nonprofits with a network of volunteers offering transportation for seniors to shop, visit the doctor’s office, and more.
+These programs are usually run by religious organizations or nonprofits.
+They have a network of volunteers offering transportation for seniors to shop, visit the doctor's office, and more.
 Reservations are required, but usually, the transportation costs very little, if anything.
 A donation is always appreciated for volunteer services.

 Paratransit Services